Doo Hoi Kem: Early life

 Doo studied at Tseung Kwan O Catholic Primary School and Heep Yunn School in her early years.
 After completing Secondary Three at the age of 15, she chose to become a full-time athlete and entered the Hong Kong Institute of Sports for training.
 The coaches are the former Chinese table tennis team and the Hong Kong table tennis team.
-She was the winner of the 2021 President’s Certificate of Appreciation (Sports).
+She was the winner of the 2021 President's Certificate of Appreciation (Sports).

 Career

 At the 2016 Summer Olympics, Doo competed in the team event along with Lee Ho Ching and Tie Ya Na.
 They lost to Germany in the quarterfinals.
-In the 2020 Summer Olympics, Doo reached the quarter-finals in the women's single event where she lost to top seed Chen Meng after leading 2–0.
+In the 2020 Summer Olympics, Doo reached the quarter-finals in the women's singles event where she lost to top seed Chen Meng after leading 2–0.
 In one of the more interesting wrinkles of the tournament, play was stopped mid-game in Doo's match against Chen so that Doo could cover a logo on her pants with duct tape (due to Olympic sponsorship rules).
 Doo, along with her teammates Lee Ho Ching and Minnie Soo Wai Yam, won bronze in the women's team event, defeating Germany with 3–1 in the bronze medal match.